2006 United States Senate election in New Jersey: Analysis

 According to The New York Times, Kean was defeated in part because he "built a campaign around his portrayal of Mr. Menendez as a shady, self-dealing, machine-produced Hudson County boss who hangs out with criminals.
 When asked about his views on Social Security or the Iraq war, Mr. Kean frequently mentioned that his opponent was 'under federal criminal investigation.'"
-A later Times editorial stated, "The Republican candidate, Thomas Kean Jr., based his campaign almost exclusively on negative ads and attack-dog accusations against his Democratic opponent, Robert Menendez.
+A later Times editorial said, "The Republican candidate, Thomas Kean Jr., based his campaign almost exclusively on negative ads and attack-dog accusations against his Democratic opponent, Robert Menendez.
 For a while, it looked like the strategy might pay off, but in the end Senator Menendez was elected by a comfortable margin.
 Voters in several polls criticized Mr. Kean's strategy."

 Kean likely also suffered from the unpopularity of Republican President George W. Bush and the Iraq War.
-Some pollsters demonstrated that concerns over the Iraq War and discontent with President Bush solidified the Democratic base in October's advertising blitz, and won over enough independents to seal off the fate of the Republican nominee.
+Some pollsters demonstrated that concerns over the Iraq War and discontent with President Bush solidified the Democratic base in October's advertising blitz and won over enough independents to seal off the fate of the Republican nominee.
 On the eve of the election, a Fairleigh Dickinson University poll reported that 65% of likely voters said that the invasion of Iraq was a mistake, "including nine of ten Democrats and six of ten independents."
 Observers also pointed out that "from the beginning, [Menendez] made much of his 2002 vote against the Iraq War Resolution, often referring to it as one of the most important votes of his career.
 He made it clear as well that he intended to make the race a referendum on the President."

 The ethical issues raised during the campaign did convince U.S. Attorney Chris Christie to open a criminal investigation into Menendez.
-In 2015, Menendez was indicted on federal corruption charges, which were dropped in 2018.
+In 2015, Menendez was indicted on unrelated federal corruption charges, which were dropped in 2018.
 The United States Senate Select Committee on Ethics "severely admonished" him.